 Once you’ve determined what your brand is, everything should reflect that – your logo, your quotes and the way you describe your product.
 Keep the same tone and attitude across everything related to your brand.

 Questions to guide your branding decisions

-Use these questions to help guide you while you make your own branding decisions, or as you create brands for your clients.
+Ask yourself these questions to guide your own branding decisions or create brands for your clients: